 Cushing’s disease happens when your dog’s adrenal glands produce more cortisol than is needed, and their body is flooded with the natural steroid.
 This can produce all kinds of different symptoms, including increased urination.
 There are two types of Cushing’s disease: pituitary-dependent and adrenal-dependent.
 Pituitary-dependent Cushing’s disease can be treated medically with either trilostane or mitotane, whereas adrenal-dependent Cushing’s disease is often treated with surgery.

 WATCH: 3 Important Tips To Care For an Old Dog [VET VIDEO]

 - Shaking, trembling, panting

-An older dog peeing in the house frequently, especially a ‘senior’ dog (and large or extra-large breeds can be considered seniors as early as seven years old), might be suffering from this condition.
+An older dog peeing in the house frequently, especially a ‘senior’ dog (and large or extra-large breeds can be considered seniors as early as seven years old), might be suffering from Canine Cognitive Dysfunction.

 Although this all sounds worrying, there are things you and your veterinarian can do to help your senior dog if he does turn out to be experiencing old dog syndrome.

 Sometimes these symptoms can come on very slowly, and owners think it’s just that their pooch is getting old.
 But normal aging doesn’t make a dog upset, anxious, miserable, or confused!
 Your vet can make a diagnosis and make sure Fido gets the right treatment.
 There are medical options available to improve the functioning of the brain.